fynv/ThrustRTC/docs/README.md

 ## Functors

-Functors, in generally sense, are objects with a *operator()*.
+Functors, in generally sense, are objects with an *operator()*.
-In ThrustRTC, Functors are Device Viewable Objects with a device *operator()* There are 2 kinds of Functors that can be used: user defined Functors and built-in Functors.
+In ThrustRTC, Functors are Device Viewable Objects with a device *operator()*.
+There are 2 kinds of Functors that can be used: user defined Functors and built-in Functors.